softprops/shiplift/README.md

 ### communicating with hosts

 To use shiplift you must first have a running docker daemon readily accessible.
 Typically this daemon is reachable via url identified by an env named `DOCKER_HOST`.
-If you are using osx, boot2docker typically will have already set up every thing you need to get started.
+If you are using osx, [docker-machine](https://docs.docker.com/machine/) typically will have already set up every thing you need to get started when you run `docker-machine env {envid}`

 ```rust
 extern crate shiplift;